 When anchoring be aware that the condition of the sea bed, changes in tide, wind strength and direction and currents will affect the position of the craft.
 Use local landmarks to obtain an approximate fix for the craft's position and check this regularly.

-When not in use, ensure the anchor and line are stored in the anchor locker.
+When not in use ensure that the anchor and line is stored in the anchor locker.